Jatavarman Sundara Pandyan I: Patronage of temples

-Sundara Pandyan used the vast treasure he got out of his wars to beautify the Shiva temple in Chidambaram and the Vishnu temple in Srirangam.
-For gold plating the roofs of these two temples he was given the title of "pon veindha perumal"(பொன் வேய்ந்த பெருமாள்).He also gave many grants to temples in Trichy, Thanjavur and Kanchipuram.
+Sundara Pandyan used the wealth he gained from his victories to fund the restoration of the Shiva temple in Chidambaram and the Vishnu temple in Srirangam.
+For gilding the roofs of these two temples he was given the title of "pon veindha perumal"(பொன் வேய்ந்த பெருமாள்).
+He also issued grants to temples in Trichy, Thanjavur and Kanchipuram.
 He built a temple at Aragalur (Magadai Mandalam) for the merit of Kulasekara around 1259.
-He acknowledged the contributors of other dynasties to Tamil Nadu by building a gate at the Sri Ranganathaswami Temple at Srirangam in which he engraved the names of all the four great empires of Tamil Nadu namely the Cholas, Pallavas, Pandyas and the Cheras.
+He acknowledged the contributors of other dynasties to Tamil Nadu by building a gate at the Sri Ranganathaswami Temple at Srirangam in which he engraved the names of all the four great empires of Tamil Nadu, namely the Cholas, Pallavas, Pandyas and the Cheras.
 He also built the East tower of the Madurai Meenakshi Temple.
-He gold plated and placed the gold gilded Kalasam atop the gopurum of the Ananda Nilayam vimana of Tirumala Venkateswara Temple.
+He gilded the gopuram, and placed the gilded Kalasam atop the Ananda Nilayam vimana of Tirumala Venkateswara Temple.
 In 1263 CE, he renovated the gopuram of Koneswaram temple and his son Veera Pandyan implanted the Pandyan victory flag and insignia of a "Double Fish" emblem at Konamalai.